Amenorrhea (uh-men-o-REE-uh) is the absence of menstruation, often defined as missing one or more menstrual periods.

 - Athletic training.
 Rigorous athletic training can increase your risk of amenorrhea.

-- Infertility.
-If you don't ovulate and have menstrual periods, you can't become pregnant.
+- Infertility and problems with pregnancy.
+If you don't ovulate and don't have menstrual periods, you can't become pregnant.
+When hormone imbalance is the cause of amenorrhea, this can also cause miscarriage or other problems with pregnancy.